slamora/brackets-wiki/Extension-Dependencies.md

 > it would make it much less likely that you'd hit the scenario where the first time we'd detect a
 > problem is when a user hits it.

+> (pf) The unit tests idea is cool, but I wonder how many extension devs will take the time to write a suite with good coverage -- everyone's doing this in spare time.

 > (nj) Are there some kinds of API changes that would be difficult to support in this scheme?
 For example,
 > if we need to change a method signature rather than getting rid of the method outright, would we need
 > to essentially create a new method ("myMethodName2()")?
 Or, if a method signature doesn't technically